 DNA Ethnicity Estimates Will Vary Between Siblings

-One key reason for the variation is the random nature in which DNA is inherited and passed from generation to generation.
-Each child receives half of their DNA from their father and the other half from their mother.
+Many do not realize that ancestry DNA ethnicity estimates will vary between siblings.
+The reason for the variation is genetic inheritance and the random nature in which DNA is received from each parent.
 From a simplistic perspective, each child receives a random 50% of their father’s DNA and a random 50% of their mother’s DNA.
-Due to that random nature of genetic inheritance, each sibling could inherit different segments or markers of DNA that their other other siblings do not have.
-The following chart is from Ancestry and illustrates of the randomness of genetic inheritance using blocks with letters.
+Due to the random nature of genetic inheritance, each sibling could inherit different segments or markers of DNA from their parents that their other siblings do not have, and as a result, the ethnicity estimates will vary even if the same test provider is used.

-The randomness of the genetic inheritance of DNA is also important to understanding in regards to DNA matching.
+It should also be recognized that for the purpose of an ancestry DNA ethnicity estimate, the DNA of siblings is not compared with each other, and is only individually compared by algorithms with the DNA from reference groups.
+The randomness of the genetic inheritance is also important to understand in regards to DNA matching.
 If someone begins to research their family tree via traditional paper trail research, DNA matching can carefully be applied in light of that research.
 There is significant value in having multiple family members tested for the purpose of DNA matching.
-The reason being is this randomness of genetic inheritance, as quite frequently, distant DNA matches may show for one family member but not another.
-For example, I had my late father tested, as well as all three of his siblings.
-There are distant DNA matches which show for one or two of them, but not the others, and this DNA matching is priceless to family tree research.
+The reason is the randomness of genetic inheritance, as distant relatives may show as a DNA match for one family member but may not show as a DNA match with another.

-DNA Ethnicity Estimates Will Update Over Time
+DNA Ethnicity Estimates Will Update Periodically

-Many do not realize that DNA ethnicity estimates will be updated over time.
-As explained above, each DNA testing provider devises their own algorithm based reference panels to calculate a DNA ethnicity estimate.
-The methodologies vary by DNA test provider, and are still evolving.
-As more and more people get tested, and as those methodologies and algorithms are improved, the expectation should be that your ethnicity estimate will be updated over time.
+Many do not realize that ancestry DNA ethnicity estimates will be updated over time.
+The reason for this is that each ancestry DNA testing provider has to create their own methodologies to calculate an ethnicity estimate, which is only just that, an estimate.
+Each ancestry DNA test provider devises algorithms to compare the DNA of the person being tested with the DNA of reference groups of living individuals, and these methodologies are still evolving.
+As more people get tested and as those methodologies are improved, the expectation should be that your ethnicity estimate will be updated periodically.
 For example, my ethnicity estimates from AncestryDNA, 23andMe, and FamilyTreeDNA have all been updated multiple times.

-As to answering the proverbial question as to which test is better, there are multiple dependencies.
-For solely an ethnicity estimate, 23andMe currently is stated to have the most reference groups and regions from which they draw and devise their estimates.
-Some testing providers also have additional features to consider, which may or may not be of interest, such a trait and health analysis.
-If you think that you might have a future interest in researching your family tree, that is where I would strongly recommend AncestryDNA.
-There are features on Ancestry to directly integrate a family tree with DNA matching.
+As to answering the proverbial question of which test is "best," there are multiple dependencies.
+For just an ethnicity estimate, both Ancestry and 23andMe regularly flip flop as to who has the most reference groups and regions from which they devise their estimates.
+Some testing providers also have additional features to consider, such a trait and health analysis.
+If you think that you might have a future interest in researching your family tree, that is where I would strongly recommend AncestryDNA, as there are features on Ancestry to directly integrate a family tree with DNA matching.
 Additionally, roughly twice as many people are said to have been tested on Ancestry, so if DNA matching will be of interest, there should be a significantly greater number of matches on Ancestry.

 Ancestry: Unexpected Ethnicity Results

 Genealogy Explained: Do Siblings Have the Same DNA?
+(July 16, 2018)

-© Copyright - Timothy J. Barron - This page was updated March 27, 2021
+© Copyright - Timothy J. Barron - This page was updated September 26, 2021